 Facebook reviews your ad before it is published.
 Facebook just wants to make sure your ad isn’t in violation of its Advertising Policies.
 Facebook says they review most ads within 24 hours.

-After Facebook approves the ad, it goes live (per the scheduled time you set).
+After Facebook approves the ad (your Facebook ad approval survival guide here), it goes live (per the scheduled time you set).

 From there, you can use Facebook Ad Manager to track key metrics.
 Just narrow down the dashboard by campaigns, and filter through CTR, cost per conversion, and other KPIs.